 Search tools have increasingly grown in power and functionality over time, and both users and companies have become more reliant on them to identify information and patterns quickly and efficiently.
 However, even the most robust search tool can experience issues when compiling information from large sets of data.
 This can be due to either complex relational database joins or the sheer volume of data a single query must parse through to identify the necessary information.

 Every industry experiences this at some point in time, and how each company chooses to address these issues depends largely on its philosophy.
-A recent client of ClearScale’s recognized the need to expand their search abilities but was very much aware of limitations that their existing MySQL database had.
-They asked ClearScale to provide the means to quickly query their data and return results to their users.
+A recent client of ClearScale’s recognized the need to expand their search abilities but was very much aware of the limitations that their existing MySQL database had.
+The company asked ClearScale to provide the means to quickly query their data and return results to their users.

 The Challenge – Improving Performance While Querying Data